I am sure Kyung, the ENDOSTRONG patient of the week would agree with Pablo Picasso when he said:

 “The purpose of art is washing the dust of daily life off our souls.”

-As an endometriosis patient, Kyung has suffered greatly and her art has often contained images and expressions so many endometriosis patients can relate too.
+As an endometriosis patient, Kyung has suffered greatly and her art has often contained images and expressions so many endometriosis patients can relate to.
 Like so many other patients, her journey to get proper care was a long one.

 Luckily, the receptionist at her doctor’s office had endometriosis and the doctor was able to diagnose Kyung, being familiar with the disease.
-He scheduled surgery to remove the endometriosis, but when he opened her up he was completely overwhelmed with the amount of the disease pervading the abdominal cavity.
+He scheduled surgery to remove the endometriosis, but when he opened her up he was completely overwhelmed with the amount of the disease pervading her abdominal cavity.
 He felt he couldn’t treat her so he closed her back up and prescribed continuous birth control pills to avoid a period.

 Being a very sharp and organized person, what she found most alarming was her brain fog.
 She remembers countless instances where she would put something like a book down somewhere and then not remembering where she put it the next day.
-She knew something was definitely wrong with her body.
+Kyung knew something was definitely wrong with her body.
 She even went to Korea to try and get medical help there.

-Emotional and Physical Relief
+Emotional and physical relief

 Through him, she connected with a group of women that had already had surgery with him.
 She was so nervous, as it was right before her own surgery.
 The ladies assured her it would be okay and even showed her their scars.
 Kyung saw such beauty in being part of this caring community and it gave her some peace.

-Taking it Easy
+Taking it easy

 Kyung’s advice to other patients is to be easy on yourself.
-Know your body, honor your pain and fatigue and know when you need to slow down.
+Know your body, honor your pain and fatigue, and know when you need to slow down.
 Kyung never wanted to be a sick person and would push through everything.
 She has now learned to rest more when she is tired and take it easier when she is in pain.
 She understands that it is okay and necessary.

 Kyung Jeon is a world-renowned artist.
-Please check out Kyung Jeon’s incredible art work inspired and influenced by endometriosis:
+Please check out Kyung Jeon’s incredible artwork inspired and influenced by endometriosis: